 Another lane to check out is Nahargarh Raod where one can buy cosmetics and beauty products at lower prices compared to the list prices.
 This is a wholesale market with many shops.
 Do note this lane might not offer something unique for travelers since these products are available everywhere.

-Sirehdyodi Bazaar is marked with the presence of Hawa Mahal.
+Sirehdyodi Bazaar is marked by the presence of the Hawa Mahal.
 Being a touristy place, the prices tend to be quite high, and quality in comparison is low.
-One can find all sorts of shops selling items of interest to a tourist – block printed bed sheets, garments, Jutis, wooden blocks used for block printing, brass chandeliers, Jaipuri Rajaai, wall hangings & fabric paintings, leather items, etc. In my opinion, this market is best suited for those traveling with a conducted tour operator since they are short on time.
+One can find all sorts of shops selling items of interest to a tourist – block-printed bed sheets, garments, Jutis, wooden blocks used for block printing, brass chandeliers, Jaipuri Rajaai, wall hangings & fabric paintings, leather items, etc. In my opinion, this market is best suited for those traveling with a conducted tour operator since they are short on time.